 Yet both are among the most obvious and disturbing issues facing the state.

-Recently, I received a tongue-in-cheek story suggesting that President Trump sell California back to Mexico.
+Recently, I received a tongue-in-cheek story suggesting that Washington sell California back to Mexico for $10 trillion.
 A map depicted the new U.S.-Mexican border running from Texas all the way to Oregon.
 There are some who feel jettisoning California might be a good thing.
 After all, Mexico ceded California to the United States in 1848 after the Mexican-American War.
 Maybe it’s time to send it back.
+Ten trillion dollars would certainly offset a large portion of the U.S. national debt.

 Yes, California is a state of incomparable wealth.
 The movie and music industries reside here as do enormously productive agricultural and high tech industries.
 In fact, California recently leapfrogged France and the United Kingdom to become the fifth-largest economy in the world with a gross domestic product of $2.5 trillion.
 Only Germany, China, Japan, and the European Union have higher GDPs.